Khuldabad: Malik Ambar's Tomb

 Malik Ambar's dargah is to the north-west of the town and according to Ferishta it was erected during his lifetime.
 Nearby stands the tomb of his wife Bibi Karima.
 They are both in the Parther style of architecture and stand on raised platforms.
 The larger of the two contains the mortal remains of Malik Ambar and resembles Nizam Shah's dargah.
-Though the smaller is also of the same general appearance, it does not have the facade decorated with recesses and cusped arches in stucoo plaster.
+Though the smaller is also of the same general appearance, it does not have the facade decorated with recesses and cusped arches in stucco plaster.
 At a short distance from Malik Ambar's tomb is the open tomb of Tana Shah, the last of the Golkonda kings.
 To the north of the town is the tomb of Nizam Shah Bhairi which was converted into a trvelles' bungalow by the officers of the contingent stationed at Aurangabad during British days.
 The mausoleum at the base of the hill close by was erected for himself by Khoja Firoz while engaged in building the tomb of Nizam Shah Bhairi.
 The dargah of Ahmad Nizam Shah (1489–1509) is built on a raised platform and has an open court all round.
 It is quadrangular in plan, the walls rising high and plump with the parapet.
 A projecting string course divides the facade into two portions, the lower of which has three compartments on each face.
 Each compartment again has a rectangular recess covered by a horse-shoe arch.
 A cornice above projects well, and is supported on brackets.
 The parapet is pierced with tracery work; and the corner support little kiosks which look like miniature dargahs.
 While the summit is crowned with a little drum, the lower portion of the dome is adorned with lotus leaves.